 Suzuki, Yuka.
 2017.
-The Nature of Whiteness: Race, Animals, and Nation in Zimbabwe.
+"The Leopard's Black and White Spots" in The Nature of Whiteness: Race, Animals, and Nation in Zimbabwe.
 Seattle: University of Washington Press.

 Dan Brockington, Fortress Conservation: The Preservation of the Mkomazi Game Reserve, Tanzania (Bloomington: Indiana University Press, 2002): Introduction, Chapter 6.